amaralis/Contagion-Simulation/README.md

 * How to refer to documentation in order to use a library or other resource.
 Up until this point I had gone to great pains, googling everything under the Sun, from electric circuits to wireless networks, to understand the stuff on Mozilla Developers Network; It was worth it.
 But everything else, I relied on youtube tutorials and udemy courses.
 So for this project, I decided I would use a library and refer to its documentation without video tutorials.
 I grew a lot back then.
 * How to write spaghetti code
   * Looking back at this project, I have to admit my chances at writing clean, maintainable code at the time were fewer than zero.
 But the concern remains.
+* Git saves lives, even for a newbie who can barely git add . git commit -m without googling the syntax